Phone: 651-793-7300 X41014

 • Bachelor of Science; Foundations of Elementary Education (University of Minnesota, 2015) • Master of Education; Elementary Education (University of Minnesota, 2016) • Minnesota Teaching License; Elementary Education K-6

 Hello JAJ scholars and families!

 My name is Amanda Bartholf (Bar-Toff) and I am the Science Specialist at John A. Johnson A+ Elementary.
-This will be my third year teaching and I am excited to continue working here as part of our JAJ family.
+This will be my 5th year teaching and I am excited to continue working here as part of the JAJ family.

 I look forward to meeting many of you as we work together throughout the year.
 Please feel free to call or email me with any questions you may have.
 I also welcome you to reach out if you want to come volunteer in the science lab.
 We are always looking for families to come join in on our investigations.